 "Inclusive growth is a top priority in my administration.
 We must lean into these economic trends and create an environment that encourages more growth, but growth that benefits everyone single person in this community, in every single neighborhood."- Justin Elicker, Mayor

-Justin is now the 51st elected Mayor of New Haven and is working hard with the team in City Hall so that every New Haven resident has the opportunity to thrive, no matter where they live in the City.
+Justin Elicker is the 51st elected Mayor of New Haven and is working hard with the team in City Hall so that every New Haven resident has the opportunity to thrive, no matter which neighborhood they’re from.

-Justin and his team are also working to implement vital changes to support New Haven’s most vulnerable.
-In partnership with local non-profit organizations, the City has permanently housed over 300 individuals experiencing homelessness over the past year.
-They are working to implement a one-stop re-entry center with wrap-around services to allow returning citizens to effectively reenter society, are piloting a “Community Crisis Response Team” to re-envision how the City provides services to residents when a police response is not needed, and are also piloting a construction jobs training program.
+Mayor Elicker and his team are also working to implement vital changes to support New Haven’s most vulnerable.
+In partnership with local non-profit organizations, the City has permanently housed hundreds of individuals experiencing homelessness over the past year.
+They are working to implement a one-stop re-entry center with wrap-around services to allow returning citizens to effectively reenter society, are piloting a “Community Crisis Response Team” to re-envision how the City provides services to residents when a police response is not needed and are also piloting a construction jobs training program.
 On the economic development side, Justin’s team was able to finalize a deal with the State after decades of disagreement to secure the future of Union Station.

-Justin attended public school, graduated with a BA from Middlebury College in Vermont, and earned both a Master’s in Business Administration from the Yale School of Management and a Master’s in Environmental Management from the Yale School of Forestry.
+Justin attended public school, graduated with a BA from Middlebury College in Vermont, and earned both a Master’s in Business Administration from the Yale School of Management and a Master’s in Environmental Management from the Yale School of Environment.
 Justin served for four years on the New Haven Board of Alders.
-He worked in the U.S. Foreign Services, has been an elementary and high school teacher, and served for three years as an adjunct professor of education policy at Southern Connecticut State University.
+He worked in the U.S. Foreign Services, has been an elementary and high school teacher, served for three years as an adjunct professor of education policy at Southern Connecticut State University, and led a local non-profit.
 He spends as much time as he can with his wife, Natalie, and daughters Molly and April.